Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		The number of services instances might vary dynamically.
 For example, an EC2 Autoscaling Group adjusts the number of instances based on load.

 		Solution:
-		When making a request to a service, the client obtains the location of a service instance by querying a Service Registry, which knows the locations of all service instances.
+		When making a request to a service, the client obtains the location of a service instance **by querying a Service Registry, which knows the locations of all service instances.**
+		The client also responsible for managing load balancing requests across services.
 		eg: Eureka Service-Discovery

 		Benefits: